G7FEK Multiband Wire Antenna Suited for DX

 With a limited space, you only need a length of around 12m and a height of just over 7.5m for a great DX solution

 Looking at the model above, the top of the vertical section is only 7.5 above ground.
-The horizontal section then slowly rises to a maximum of only 11m – so this solution is possible for operators will the most demanding QTH’s.
+The horizontal section then slowly rises to a maximum of only 11m – so this solution is possible for operators with the most demanding QTH’s.
 You can install this antenna on almost any house [although you may need a small vertical extension pole on a bungalow].

 One bonus with the G7FEK antenna is that with most bands, the angle of radiation is low which favours DX.
 The slight downside is that it’s not a super high gain solution.
 Even so, and as an example, 80m gain is just under 0dbi but exhibits a nice low angle take off of only 26 degrees.
 On paper it promises to be a good solution for DX on 80.
 To get a full size dipole to give these low angles, it would have to be nearly a half-wave above ground [over 120 feet high] which is beyond the scope of most operators.